 - difficulty breathing or a bloody cough in severe cases

-Symptoms are usually worse during or before menstruation.
-This may be because the glands producing growth respond to reproductive hormones, meaning they cycle and shed along with normal endometrial tissues.
+The symptoms are usually worse during or before menstruation.
+This may be because the glands in the endometrial-like tissue respond to reproductive hormones, meaning that they cycle and shed along with the endometrial tissues.

-Symptoms of endometriosis affecting the pelvic organs include:
+Possible symptoms of endometriosis that affect the pelvic organs

 - pelvic pain

 - pain in the lower back and abdomen

 Diaphragmatic endometriosis often occurs with other types of endometriosis, which can sometimes result in difficulty becoming pregnant or even infertility.

 Surgery to remove the tissue interfering with pregnancy

 Hormone therapies can help reduce the symptoms of endometriosis, but they cannot reverse infertility.